Health Care Provider: Risk Models For Breast Cancer, A Primer

 - Small family size

 - All models underestimate rates of breast cancer.
-At best they predict about 67% of women who will develop cancer at the population level.
+At best they identify about 70% of women who will develop cancer at the population level.

 - All models are low in accuracy at the individual level (“discrimination”)